vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 As Ersatzvalidators are not part of the Tendermint chain, their network performance on that chain cannot be measured.
-For this reason, Ersatzvalidators are supposed to participate in a separate chain (an exact copy of Vega with run only by the Ersatzvalidators that does not contain any trading), which generates the applicble performance numbers.
+For this reason, Ersatzvalidators are supposed to participate in a separate chain (an exact copy of Vega with run only by the Ersatzvalidators that does not contain any trading), which generates the applicable performance numbers.

 #Payment